 "We believe these priorities reflect both the diversity of UNC's needs and experiences, but also enable us to ensure and enhance excellence, access and affordability," said Webster.

 Along with raising $45 million, campaign leadership set a goal of engaging 10 percent of the university's alumni population in giving, volunteerism and program participation.
-This amounts to engaging more than 13,000 alumni in the university campaign and in support of programs like admissions, career services and the arts.
+This amounts to engaging more than 13,000 alumni in the university campaign and in support of programs like admissions, Center for Career Readiness and the arts.

 For the alumni association the engagement goal is a open call for Bears of all generations to connect, engage and contribute back to their alma mater.